Thoughtscript/academic_papers/README.md

 * Mathematical Ontology
 ```
 Discussion surrounding alternating *constructive* methods with *classical* methods.
 Justification, in part, for the Relational Bundle Ontology.

+Careful attention will be given to Brading and Landry's observation that mathematical theories typically invoke one of two kinds of "existence" postulates and how these might relate to *constructive* and *classical* methods in foundations.

+Lastly, some comments regarding Carnap's Logical Frameworks will be discussed in light of this.
+There are, in fact, two kinds of mathematical existence employed.

 ```
 * Structure Constrained Ontology
 ```